Dolphins' Achane leaves with a rib injury; Jets rookie QB Cook steps in for injured Taylor

 Cook was 25 of 38 for 235 yards and a touchdown with one interception in three preseason games.

-The Jets lost a trio of rookies to injuries in the first half: defensive end Tyler Baron (knee), linebacker Kiko Mauigoa (evaluated for concussion) and cornerback Azareye’h Thomas (shoulder).
+Jets rookie defensive end Tyler Baron was ruled out with a knee injury.
+Linebacker Kiko Mauigoa cleared concussion protocol, but was questionable to return.
+Cornerback Azareye'h Thomas hurt a shoulder in the first half, but came back in the third quarter.

-Dolphins linebacker Caleb Johnson left in the first quarter with a shoulder injury.
+Dolphins linebacker Tyrel Dodson injured a hamstring and was questionable to return.
+Backup linebacker Caleb Johnson left in the first quarter with a shoulder injury.

 AP NFL: https://apnews.com/hub/NFL